 By Darren Johnson

-Both upstate and downstate colleges — along with Northern Jersey and Western New England — may be largely closed at least one day this week, due to a complete snowstorm that will hit just at the right time.
+Downstate colleges — along with Northern Jersey and Eastern New England — may be largely closed on Wednesday, March 21, due to a complete snowstorm that will hit just at the right time.

 Now, your first inclination when a snow days occurs may be “YAH!,” but let’s think this through: